quiltdata/quilt/docs/advanced-features/good-practice.md

 ##### `eventSource: "QuiltServer" | "QuiltScript"` (required, since 1.0)

-The service / part of the system this event originates from.
+The service or part of the system that this event originates from.
-This can be the one of the following values:
+Has one of the following values:
 - `QuiltServer`: Quilt API Server.
 - `QuiltScript`: A management script (this usually happens on stack bring-up / upgrade).

 ##### `eventType: "QuiltApiCall" | "QuiltScriptInvocation"` (required, since 1.0)

 The type of event that generated the event record.
-This can be the one of the following values:
+Has one of the following values:
 - `QuiltApiCall`: An API called (GraphQL query or HTTP endpoint).
 - `QuiltScriptInvocation`: A management script invoked (usually on stack bring-up / upgrade).

 ##### `eventName: str` (required, since 1.0)

-The name of action performed, in form of `${namespace}.${operationName}`, e.g. `Users.Create`.
+The name of action performed in the form `${namespace}.${operationName}`, e.g. `Users.Create`.
 See **Event Taxonomy** for details.

 ##### `userAgent: str` (optional, since 1.0)